Why It Works

 Remove brisket from bag and wash as much cure off as possible under cold running water.
 Place brisket in a large container and fill with water and let soak for 2 hours, replacing water every 30 minutes.
 Remove from water and pat dry with paper towels.

-To make the rub, mix together black pepper, coriander, paprika, garlic powder, onion powder, dill weed, mustard, celery seed, and crushed red papper in a small bowl.
+To make the rub, mix together the coarsely ground black pepper, coriander, paprika, garlic powder, onion powder, dill weed, mustard, celery seed, and crushed red pepper in a small bowl.
 Coat entire brisket with the rub.

-Fire up smoker or grill to 225°F, adding chunks of smoking wood chunks when at temperature.
-When wood is ignited and producing smoke, place brisket in, fat side up, and smoke until an instant read thermometer registers 165 degrees when inserted into thickest part of the brisket, about 6 hours.
+Preheat smoker to 225°F, adding the smoking wood chunks when at temperature.
+Alternatively, light one chimney full of charcoal.
+When all the charcoal is lit and covered with gray ash, pour out and spread coals evenly over half of coal grate (for indirect heat).
+When wood is ignited and producing smoke, place brisket in smoker or on the cooler side of the grill, fat side up.
+Maintain a low temperature.
+Smoke until an instant read thermometer registers 165°F (74°C) when inserted into thickest part of the brisket, about 6 hours.